opendaylight/docs/docs/getting-started-guide/security_considerations.rst

 To secure Jetty RESTful services, including RESTCONF, you must configure the Jetty server to utilize SSL by performing the following steps.

 #.
-Issue the following command sequence to create a self-signed certificate for
+Issue the following command sequence to create a self-signed certificate in the ``etc`` folder for
    use by the ODL deployment.

    ::